abhi0731-CS/Slide-Show/readme.md

-Hello this project made by rutik & Abhishekh
+Hello this project made by Rutik & Abhishek